 A New York native, Dr. Harary received his bachelor’s degree in physics with honors from the State University of New York at Stony Brook in 1974, and a physics doctorate from Harvard University in 1983.
 He was a post-doctoral research fellow at Yale University from 1983 to 1985.
 Dr. Harary is a member of the American Society for Mechanical Engineers (ASME) Council on Standards and Certification, a member of the ASME Board on Standardization and Testing, and is the government representative to the Board of PDES Inc., an industrial consortium working in the area of the digital exchange of manufacturing information.

-He earned a BSME from the University of Maryland, College Park, and a master’s degree in engineering management from George Washington University.
-He’s been awarded Meritorious and Superior Civilian Service Awards by the Department of Navy for his outstanding program management contributions.
-He also graduated from the U.S. Navy’s senior executive development program and completed several advanced education courses.
+He earned a BSME from UMD and a master’s degree in Engineering Management from George Washington University.
+He’s been awarded Meritorious and Superior Civilian Service Awards by the Department of the Navy.
+Mr. Hogan also graduated from the U.S. Navy’s senior executive development program.

 Department of Mechanical Engineering

 Dr. Roberto Horowitz is a Professor in the Department of Mechanical Engineering at UC Berkeley and holds the James Fife Endowed Chair in the College of Engineering.
 He received a B.S. degree with highest honors in 1978 and a Ph.D. degree in 1983 in mechanical engineering from the University of California at Berkeley and became a faculty member of the Mechanical Engineering Department in 1982.